willseward/WWHarmonics/README.md

 ## License

-WWHarmonics is available under the MIT license.
+WWHarmonics is available under the GPAL v3 license.
 See the LICENSE file for more info.